okfn/opendatahandbook-old/source/how-to-open-up-data/index.rst

 How to Open up Data
 ====================

-This section forms the core of this manual.
+This section forms the core of this handbook.
 It gives concrete, detailed advice on how data holders can open up data.
 We’ll go through the basics, but also cover the pitfalls.
 Lastly, we will discuss the more subtle issues that can arise.